 - Best candidates for these cellulite services include: females between the ages of 21 and 50, who live an active lifestyle.

-Book an appointment or consultation in our Middletown, DE office to determine which treatment is the best fit.And if you’re looking for immediate results, consider investing in a good sunless self-tanner.
+Book an appointment or consultation in our Middletown, DE or Lewes, DE offices to determine which treatment is the best fit.And if you’re looking for immediate results, consider investing in a good sunless self-tanner.
 Self-tanners can’t actually reduce cellulite, but by evening out your skin tone and disguising that dimpling, it can drastically improve its appearance in the short term!